gravitational/teleport/examples/chart/teleport-auto-trustedcluster/README.md

 - Kubernetes 1.10+
 - A Teleport license file stored as a Kubernetes Secret object - see below
 - Valid TLS private key and certificate chain which validates against a known root CA, stored in the `tls-web` secret.
-  - Private key should be called `privkey.pem`
-  - Certificate chain should be called `fullchain.pem`
   - Providers like Let's Encrypt are good for providing these certificates.

 ### Prepare the license file